pazfe/product-docs/docs/quickstart/devices/cellular-modules.md

 AT+UCGDFLT=1,"IP","em"
 ```

-For roaming configuration u-blox modules utilize a vendor specific `AT+UDCONF` command.
+For roaming configuration, u-blox modules utilize a vendor-specific `AT+UDCONF` command.
 This enables automatic search in case the device cannot attach to a specific network.

 ```console